project-flotta/flotta-operator/docs/user-guide/running.md

    `IMG=<image repository and tag> make install deploy`
 3. Forward flotta-operator ports to allow the agent to communicate with it:

-   `kubectl port-forward service/flotta-operator-controller-manager -n flotta-operator-system 8888 --address 0.0.0.0`
+   `kubectl port-forward service/flotta-operator-controller-manager -n flotta 8888 --address 0.0.0.0`

 ### yggdrasil